 Ease of use is rated by how easy it is for the pack to be fitted, packed, and adjusted.

 We rated the Aura AG with 9 out of 10 for ease of use.
-Though it takes a moment to get used to all of its adjustment points and straps, once you get the hang of it, this model caters to organization and ease of adjustment.
+The updated version of this pack is even easier to use than the previous one, with fewer straps, compartments, and adjustments it is an overall smoother ride.
 All of the pockets offer easy access to your gear while on the trail and the compartments separate trail gear from camp gear so you can easily set up camp without having to unload the entire pack.

 Versatility contributes to this pack's overall ease of use.
 It is suitable for all-day hikes to multi-day backpacking trips.
 It is easy to remove the lid and shrink the contender with compression straps to fill with only the essentials, or it can be packed full, expanded and stretched for those long trips in the mountains.
 Similar to the Thule Versant 60, it also has a large, removable brain that can be used on its own.